-The Head of Adult Social Care added that increased publicity was required to be made available electronically in order that the public were aware that these type of services were now available in various communities, and also through service user and Carer groups for those individuals who were not so IT literate as others.
+The Head of Adult Social Care added that increased publicity was required to be made available electronically in order that the public were aware that these type of services were now available in various communities, and also through service user and Carer groups for those individuals who do not have access to IT.

-A Member felt that it was important to ensure that data such as that referred to in paragraph 4.2.1 of the report was accurate ie that the same people did not use different therapeutic classes and sessions that were available as if this were the case, this would skew the figures overall.
+A Member felt that it was important to ensure that data such as that referred to in paragraph 4.2.1 of the report was accurate ie that the same people did not use different therapeutic classes and sessions that were available as this could distort the figures.

-The Group Manager - Mental Health Safeguarding and Quality confirmed that there was more quantitive data available than that shown in the report should Members wish to have sight of this.
+The Group Manager - Mental Health Safeguarding and Quality confirmed that there was more information/data available than that shown in the report should Members wish to have sight of this.
 Some visitors to the different types of services and classes available did attend more than one of these, but not all did.